danielduberg/kth_uav/README.md

             | mavros_msgs::PositionTarget::IGNORE_AFZ
             | mavros_msgs::PositionTarget::FORCE
             | mavros_msgs::PositionTarget::IGNORE_YAW;
    // This makes it so our velocities are sent in the UAV frame.
-If you use FRAME_LOCAL_NED then it will be in map frame pos_tar.coordinate_frame = mavros_msgs::PositionTarget::FRAME_BODY_NED;
+   // If you use FRAME_LOCAL_NED then it will be in map frame pos_tar.coordinate_frame = mavros_msgs::PositionTarget::FRAME_BODY_NED;

-   // Set the velocities we want (it is in m/s) pos_tar.velocity.x = 0.3;
+   // Set the velocities we want (it is in m/s)
+   // On the real drone send a minimum of 0.3 m/s in x/y (except when you send 0.0 m/s).
+   // If the velocity is lower than 0.3 m/s then the UAV can move in any direction! pos_tar.velocity.x = 0.3;
    pos_tar.velocity.y = 0.0;
    pos_tar.velocity.z = 0.1;